crate training a puppy tips and techniques 1 scaled

 If your puppy whines or cries when left alone in the crate, it’s essential not to give in to their demands.
 Responding to whining will only reinforce the behavior.
 Instead, wait for a break in the whining before letting your puppy out of the crate.

-See also Achieving Success in Puppy Crate Training
+See also Beginner's Guide to Puppy Crate Training

 Crate Accidents